lytex/mlreview_notebooks/README.md

 # mlreview_notebooks

-This repo contains Jupyter notebooks associated with the review article:
+This repo contains a solution to the Jupyter notebooks associated with the review article:

 ## A high-bias, low-variance introduction to Machine Learning for physicists
 By: Pankaj Mehta, Marin Bukov, Ching-Hao Wang, Alexandre G.R.
 Day, Clint Richardson, Charles K. Fisher, David J. Schwab